teodororicciardello/kubernetes-the-hard-way/docs/04-certificate-authority.md

     | jq .[0] | sed 's/"//g')
   scp -i $KEY_PATH -o "StrictHostKeyChecking no" ca.pem ${instance}-key.pem ${instance}.pem ubuntu@$IP:~/
 done

-> In $KEY_PATH is stored the path to the AWS private key used for the creation.

 ```

+> In `$KEY_PATH` is stored the path to the AWS private key.
+See the [Configuring SSH Access](03-compute-resources.md#Configuring SSH Access) in the Provisioning Compute Resources lab.

 Copy the appropriate certificates and private keys to each controller instance: